silverballs/BEWDiful_Students/05_Classes_Objects/homework/midterm.md

 -  Takes user input and handles bad input (i.e. You expect numbers and they give you a letter).
 -	Connects to a 3rd party api where the call varies based on what the user gives you.
 -	Must be object oriented.
 You must instantiate modeled classes.
 The only file that can run without classes is your runner.
--	Push code on Github.
+-	Push code on Github.cd

 ##GRADING